arcana-network/license/CONTRIBUTING.md

   - If you plan to submit a pull request, first raise an issue and assign it to yourself.
 Describe what you plan to provide / add or change in your PR.
 It could be a feature, an optimization or plugging in a security vulnerability or privacy issue.
   - For a complex or larger change, we highly recommend that you first discuss with the core Arcana development team members and then implement it.
-  - It is expected that you will **follow the coding guidelines, testing guidelines for the Arcana Network SDKs** and **not deviate from the existing code writing style** unless there is a good reason for it.
   - Make sure that you fork the SDK repository, fix the issue in your fork, test it and commit it.
 Only then, issue a PR.
+  - It is expected that you will **follow the coding styles, testing processes specific to respective Arcana Network SDK repository** and **not deviate from the existing code writing style** unless there is a good reason for it.
+  - Add new test cases to automate testing your PR changes during CI cycles and to ensure nothing breaks in earlier functionality due to the changes that you introduced.
   - Refer to the SDK Quick Start, Usage and Reference Guides available at [Arcana Network Documentation Website](http://docs.beta.arcana.network/)
   - Please make sure you provide all the details in the pull request template regarding the issue you fixed and the approach that was taken for solving it.
   - We will review all PRs raised by any contributor and revert back if further action is needed on their part.